CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Self-correction Capability Case Study

 \section{Self-correction Capability Case Study}

 This section presents qualitative case studies that illustrate the model's self-correction capability under realistic CAPTCHA-solving scenarios.
-We focus on two representative challenge types: interaction-intensive image slider challenge and classic text-like challenge.
+We focus on two representative challenge types: an interaction-intensive image-grid challenge and a classic text-like challenge.
 In all cases, we include reasoning traces and highlight the intermediate decision-making process that leads to successful correction.
 For clarity, we omit the low-level GUI action sequences in this section, as they follow directly from the reasoning.